 Freelance flooring professionals find work through advertisements or word of mouth.
 They schedule their own jobs and give accurate estimates of how much each job will cost.
 They are in charge of selecting and bringing the materials needed for a job as well as correctly billing clients.

 The demand for hardwood flooring installers is growing as more people discover the benefits of a hardwood floor.
 The U.S. Bureau of Labor Statistics (BLS) reported that carpenters, including wood floor layers, could expect a 8% employment growth during 2018-2028, which is about as fast as the average of all occupations (www.bls.gov).
 Large flooring companies that have many workers and the resources to get materials cheaply absorb most of this new growth; self-employed installers are having more trouble competing with these cost differentials.
 According to the BLS, all carpenters earned a median annual salary of $46,590 as of May 2018.

 There are no educational requirements necessary to becoming a hardwood flooring installer, but it is extremely important that individuals know what they are doing before attempting to make a floor.
 Potential hardwood installers should learn the trade from professionals already working in the field.
 The learning process is not too long, and there is usually beginner's work that can be done without training, such as applying glue or carrying wood.
 Once installers have the expertise, confidence and experience needed, they can start out on their own and build a client base.

 Hardwood flooring installers need to be physically fit and mentally sharp to do the job correctly.
 The manual labor involves a lot of kneeling and heavy lifting.
 Installers need to make precise calculations and take exact measurements to ensure that everything fits perfectly.

 Hardwood flooring installers usually learn their trade by apprenticing with a professional.
-The median average salary for this position is about $42,000 and the job growth outlook is about average.
+The median average salary for this position is about $47,000 and the job growth outlook is faster than average.